Aspects of Jesus

 on behavior: His focus was not on the truth about God as

-demonstrated by Jesus.
+demonstrated by Yeshua.
 So much so that he despaired for himself.
-It is the truth
+It is the

-that will set us free, not focus us on and despair over our own behavior.
+truth that will set us free, not morbid focus on ourselves and despair over

-This shows an appalling lack of understanding human nature!
-The
+our own behavior.
+This shows an appalling lack of understanding human

-cornerstone or anchor of our "will" is what we believe, not fervor.
+nature!
+The cornerstone or anchor of our "will" is what we believe; it is

 Paul helped institutionalize the church: He fostered and